 A lowish daily budget for Portland will be around $50-$60.
 This will get you a dorm bed, groceries, tickets for the metro, and some extra spending money.

-Lodging in Portland is actually pretty affordable, at least when compared to other major cities in the US.
+Accommodation is actually pretty affordable, at least when compared to other major cities in the US.
 You can book an apartment for under $100, which is unheard of in places like Los Angeles, Boston, and even Denver.
-Hotels are only slightly more expensive than Airbnb.
+Hotels are only slightly more expensive than Airbnbs in Portland.

 Public transport in Portland is also cheap and convenient.
 Everything costs $2.50 to use, including airport transfers.